 If we looked back on the 20th century from the vantage point of the present, we would define it with just one word: Picasso.
 This artist was capable of transforming all the art of his period, showing us a new way of looking at reality and the world.
 Through the different artistic styles that the artist either developed or assimilated, the course will help us understand this new reality and see the world from a different perspective.

 SPAN 4709-Modern Spanish Art (or ARTH 3545-Topics in 20th/21st Century Art)*

 Nineteenth and 20th century Spanish art boasts of some of the most outstanding figures of world art: Goya, Picasso, Dalí, Miró, Tapies, Chillida, Villanueva, Gaudí and Calatrava, to name just a few among the vast artistic production that has marked world art history over these two centuries.
 We will study these artists, their works and influence in the different styles of the contemporary period which will be reviewed up to current times.

-* In courses with two possible nomenclatures, the student will be able to choose only one.
+* In courses with two or three possible nomenclatures, the student will be able to choose only one.